wealdtech/domainsale/README.md

    - the buy referrer is the referrer that provides the winning bid to the auction

 Referrers fees are important to allow for adoption of the DomainSale system by wallet providers, third party sites, etc. so that they can fund the operation of the websites, applications and tools that power the DomainSale system.

+## FAQ

+### Why do I need to hand the deed to the contract before making it available for sale?

+This is a required for two reasons.
+First, to prove that you do indeed own the domain.
+Second, to ensure that the domain can be handed to the winning bidder when the sale finishes.

+### What happens to the funds held in the deed when a sale finishes?

+The funds are retained in the deed and transferred to the new owner.

+### How do I withdraw my name from sale?

+As long as no bids have been received for the name you can withdraw it from sale by issuing a `cancel()` transaction.
+The deed will be returned to the address from which it was sent to the domain sale contract.

 ## Open questions